ZenMagick/ZenMagick/zenmagick/plugins/request/zm_phpbb2/Readme.txt

-This plugin adds phpBB integration to ZenMagick as exists in zen-cart.
+This plugin adds phpBB2 integration to ZenMagick as exists in zen-cart.

 Originally, this code was part of the ZenMagick core, but got extracted into a separate plugin as it is considered optional.